crispymtn/crispyfi/README.md

   "spotify": {
     "username": "Spotify Username",
     "password": "Spotify Password",

-    // Playlists need to be pre-configured for use here.
-    // Create playlists using the Spotify app, then right-click
-    // them and copy their URIs.
-The names in here don't have to
-    // match the actual Playlist's name but are used as arguments,
-    // so you might want to keep them short and simple.
-    // A playlist named "default" is required!
-    "playlists": {
-      "default": "spotify:user:crispymtn:playlist:1xUTFaq10nzODhwkwLMo2l",
-      "metal": "spotify:user:crispymtn:playlist:6IkIC1Rq6bMkhsO0sj9GGs",
-      "hiphop": "spotify:user:crispymtn:playlist:71SBbMfSyMHRAIxl8fKEbI"
-    }
   },
   "auth": {
   	// Slack generates one token per integration, so you can just put them